Sweden Southern Sweden

 • Explore the parks.
 The parks in Helsingborg are good places to relax and breathe some fresh air.

-• Don’t forget fika.
+• Don’t skip fika.
 Having a cup of coffee or a warm drink with something sweet is a great (and very Swedish) way to spend the afternoon.

 • Credit cards can be used virtually anywhere, so you don’t need to carry cash.
 Many places actually don’t even accept cash.

 • Consider staying at least one night in Helsingborg.
-You can certainly visit Helsingborg on a day trip but it’s a completely different experience to spend one or two nights in the city.
+You can certainly do a day trip to Helsingborg, but it’s a completely different experience to spend one or two nights in the city.

 The beautiful villa in the park on Vikingsberg